 While DER present opportunities to enhance reliability, they also introduce challenges at the transmission/distribution interface.
 Interoperability with the transmission system is not solely determined at the point of interconnection.
 System needs such as visibility of generation state is essential for transmission operators to maintain situational awareness for operations purposes, for forecasting and integrated system planning to ensure reliability is maintained.
 Presently there are no study tools in general use to perform fully integrated studies of transmission and distribution which would allow both systems to be modeled and studied (in steady state and dynamically) together, although work is underway in this regard.

 In recognition of both benefits and challenges, the approach taken with this first Version of the NPCC DER guidance document was to collect interconnection requirements within the NPCC Region as well as in other areas of the NERC Electric Reliability Organization (ERO) Enterprise.
 There are some specific issues where opportunity exists to ensure better coordination across the NPCC Region.
 The intent of this document is to identify risks and establish guidance, where possible, for interconnection of DER and raise awareness of opportunities.
 NPCC hopes to leverage any existing Area or distribution owner requirements in the Region.
-This is a first step to developing a NPCC Region-wide approach to interconnecting DER to distribution systems and reliably operating DER in conjunction with the BES.
+This is a first step to developing a NPCC Region-wide approach to interconnecting DER to distribution systems and reliably operating DER in conjunction with the BPS.
 It is recognized that DERs may not be placed optimally and in areas where deliverability to load may not be ideal.
 In this respect any specific recommendations in this document will be subject to the requirements of the interconnecting distribution utility.

 Presently there are no study tools in general use that allow utilities to perform fully integrated and simultaneous system studies of both the transmission and distribution systems, although work is underway in this regard.
 This is a current reliablity risk that is not adressed in this guidance document.